Coherent-Partners/spark-ts-sdk/docs/batches.md

 > If you were to "productionize" this script, you would need to add graceful error handling,
 > logging, among other capabilities to make it more robust and reliable.
 You may also want
 > to consider how you read and feed the input data to the pipeline and how to handle
-> the output data that is returned.
+> the pulled output data.

 Happy coding! 🚀